Cheap 2005 Mercedes-Benz C-Class Insurance Rates

 Insurance companies have a preferred profile for the right customer they prefer to insure.
-A good example of a preferred risk might be over the age of 50, is a homeowner, and drives newer vehicles.
+A good example of a preferred risk might be over the age of 50, a homeowner, and who drives newer vehicles.
 Any new insured that hits that “sweet spot” receives the best rates and as a result will probably save when they switch companies.

 Potential insureds who fall outside the “perfect” profile will have to pay a more expensive rate and this can result in the customer not buying.
 The ad wording is “drivers who switch” not “people who quote” save that much money.
 That’s why insurance companies can confidently claim big savings.